bandyp/djandy-ecommerce/README.md

 ## Credits

 ### Content
 All descriptions of products were written by myself.
 The blog posts and pictures were cut from [bali.com](https://www.bali.com) and wikipedia.
+Jewellery images were taken from the TJC website.

 ### Acknowledgments
 Code institue mentor Suen Owonikoko and numerous tutors.
+Code for the authentication, registration process and payment system is based on the CI tutorials